kyleratti/tscw-daemon/README.md

 Essentially, this application takes a watch/source folder, a list of valid files to serve, and a [tscw-relay](https://github.com/kyleratti/tscw-relay) web socket address.
 On startup, it connects to the relay server and prepares to serve the files in realtime as HTTP requests are made to the relay server.

+For the simplicity of deployment to my sister and her co-workers, and to negate the need to install any software as administrator, `pkg` is used to create self-contained executables for Linux (my development platform) and Windows (the target platform).

 # Environment Variables

 An example file, `tscw_config_example.txt`, is included.
 You should rename this to `tscw_config.txt` and place it in the same directory as the executable.